 A compilation of sequences for students new to yoga - there are 30 various sequences for learning the asanas.

-Here we have presented a variety of sequences of asanas that work effectively on the body, mind and breath in order to bring about a required change.
+Here we have presented a variety of sequences of asanas that work effectively on the body, mind, and breath in order to bring about a required change.
 There are individual pictures of each asana in a complete sequence and the Sanskrit & English name for each pose is given.
-Asanas are pictured on one side only; two-sided asanas should be practised on both sides.
+Asanas are pictured on one side only; two-sided asanas should be practiced on both sides.

 A total of 30 sequences are introduced in the order of learning the asanas.